EU and Ireland skeptical of a Brexit breakthrough after UK PM Johnson's offer

 An EU diplomat said the plan would need to be fundamentally reworked to become acceptable.
 Time was short before EU leaders meet in Brussels on Oct.
 17 and 18 for a make-or-break Brexit summit, the person said.

-Amid so much pessimism about the possibility of a deal in just weeks, many diplomats say a phony struggle is underway between London and Brussels to apportion responsibility for any failure.
+Amid so much pessimism about the possibility of a deal in just weeks, many diplomats say a phoney struggle is underway between London and Brussels to apportion responsibility for any failure.

 Johnson, who has also tried unsuccessfully to hold an election, says he wants to strike a deal at the EU summit.
 But a law passed by his opponents in parliament forces him to delay Brexit unless he strikes a deal, something he says is “pointless and expensive”.